View in other NatureServe Network Field Guides

 SPOROCARPS

-Sporocarps are bean-shaped or nut-like structures that are attached by a stalk to the bases of leaf petioles (Nagalingum et al. 2006).
-When they are young, sporocarps are softer and may be green but they become very hard and brown with age.
-Beneath the thick, hard wall of a mature sporocarp, there are 2 rows of sori all attached to a surrounding mucilaginous ring (Bilderback 1978).
-Sporocarps are specialized reproductive structures that are infolded and fused to contain the sori (Pryer et al. 2009).
-These structures, unique to Marsileaceae, release individuals from the need to develop mature, sexual leaves and also allow them to become sexually mature earlier than other ferns (Pryer et al. 2009).
-This is an advantage particularly beneficial for organisms occupying habitats with uncertain conditions because once the conditions are favorable for reproduction, the individual is ready to germinate (Pryer et al. 2009).
+Sporocarps are the fruit case which contain sporangia and the spores; they are unique to members of the Family Marsilieace.
+Visually, sporocarps are nut-like or bean-shaped structures that attach by a short stalk to the base of a leaf petiole (Nagalingum et al. 2006).
+When young, sporocarps are softer and may be green but become very hard and brown with age.
+Within the thick, hard wall of the mature sporocarp, are specialized reproductive structures that are enfolded and fused to contain two rows of sori (Pryer and Hearn 2009).
+The sori attach to a mucilaginous ring (Bilderback 1978).
+Because of these unique structures, leaves are not needed to house sporangium, as is the situation for true-ferns.
+The formation of sporocarps also allow the plants to become sexually mature earlier than other true-fern species (Pryer and Hearn 2009).
+This is especially advantageous for an organism that occupies habitats with uncertain conditions of moisture.
+Once the moisture is favorable for reproduction, then the sporocarp of an individual plant is ready to germinate (Pryer and Hearn 2009).

-Each bisporaginate sorus is surrounded by a thin indusium and contains two types of sporangium: Megasporangium, which produce haploid spores that develop into female gametophytes, and microsporangium, which produce haploid spores that develop into male gametophytes (Nagalingum et al. 2007).
-The indusia of adjacent sori are partially fused (_obtained).
+The sorus is a cluster of sporangia, plural, with each sporangium, singular, containing the spores.
+Each sorus is surrounded by a thin shield (indusium) and contains two types of sporangium (bisporaginate): megasporangium produce haploid spores that develop into female gametophytes, and microsporangium produce haploid spores that develop into male gametophytes (Nagalingum et al. 2007).
+The indusia of adjacent sori are partially fused.

 LIFE CYCLE

-The life cycle of Marsilea are very unique in that they rely on the occurrence of both wet and dry periods to complete their reproduction (Chau et al. 2014).
-Germination of developed sporocarps occurs once the sori have matured and the entire sporocarp is hydrated during the rainy season, at which point the mucilaginous ring surrounding the sori expands dramatically and ruptures the sporocarp (Nagalingum et al. 2007).
-At this point spores germinate in a gametophytic phase for up to 2 days after which the sporophyte quickly develops rhizomes and leaves (Pryer et al. 2009).
-Development of new sporocarps follows the end of the growing season when the habitat dries completely (Pryer et al. 2009).
-Sporocarps are remarkably tolerant of desiccation and can germinate successfully even after 100 years of dormancy (Gosejohan et al. 2017).
+The life cycle of Marsilea is very unique in that they rely on the occurrence of both wet and dry periods to complete their reproductive life cycle (Chau and Reyes 2014).
+Germination occurs during the rainy season.
+Precipitation allows the sporocarp's contents (mature sori and mucilaginous ring) to become hydrated.
+The mucilaginous ring that surrounds the sori expands dramatically and ruptures the sporocarp, breaking it into valves, and carrying the sori to water (Johnson in FNA 1993; Nagalingum et al. 2007).
+From the sori, spores germinate (gametophyte growth) and fertilization occurs immediately (Johnson in FNA 1993).
+The gametophytic phase takes up to two days after which the sporophyte quickly develops rhizomes and leaves (Pryer and Hearn 2009).
+Development of new sporocarps follows the end of the growing season when the habitat dries completely (Pryer and Hearn 2009).
+In California, Marsilea oligospora reproduces while the vernal pond is inundated.
+Further, this species demonstrated an extreme specialization in being only found in vernal ponds that were inundated for a period of at least 212 days (Gosejohan et al. 2017).
+Sporocarps of Marsilea oligospora are remarkably tolerant of desiccation because successful germination was demonstrated even after 100 years (Chau 2013).

 Management

-Marsilea villosa, an endemic, Hawaiian species very closely related to M. vestita and M. oligospora, has experienced a drastic decrease in its range despite attempted conservation and management of populations (Wester et al. 2006).
+Some insights for management may come from a closely related species that is endemic to Hawaii, Marsilea villosa (Wester et al. 2006).
+Marsilea villosa, has experienced a drastic decline in its range despite attempted conservation and management of populations (Wester et al. 2006).
 This is most likely due to its narrow habitat requirements combined with human alteration and aggressive invasive species.
-Off-road vehicles as well as trampling and grazing by cattle have also been suggested as contributors to the dwindling distribution.
+Off-road vehicles, trampling and grazing by cattle, and invasive grasses have been suggested as contributors to the plant's dwindling distribution.
+At many sites aggressive, invasive grass species have out-competed Marsilea villosa.
+Managers have found that Marsilea villosa plants responded positively to mowing because it reduced competition caused by the taller growth of grasses (Wester et al. 2006).

 References